SamuelSor/Cyber-Security/THREAT-HUNTS/PIPd-Employee-Data-Exfiltration.md

 <img width="1478" height="305" alt="Screenshot 2026-05-09 131719" src="https://github.com/user-attachments/assets/68cda588-e8b2-49d6-87ec-be7e67d24be4" />

 After finding that the data was being put into an archive, I wanted to check to see if the employee was exfiltrating this data beyond the network.
 I looked at the DeviceNetworkEvents table filtered events occuring around the same time as the initial file zip.
 I found that the same PowerShell script was again in use, but this time it was being used to connect to an unknown IP on the internet.
+This is clear evidence that this employee did exfiltrate confidential employee information from the company's network.

     let specficTime = datetime(2026-05-09T16:15:58.2556091Z);
     DeviceNetworkEvents